-How much does it cost to learn to ride?
+How much does it cost to learn to ride a motorbike?

 While you need to wait until the age of 17 to get behind the steering wheel if your passion is two wheels the wait to get on the road isn’t quite as long.

 It’s the fastest way to get on the road and when the sums are done, it’s the cheapest too.

 But how much does it cost to get on the road on a motorbike in the UK?

 Before even sitting on a moped you need to get a provisional driving licence.

 You can apply for a provisional driving licence three months before your sixteenth birthday and it costs £34.

 A CBT is a must for anyone who wants to ride mopeds or motorbikes, and for lots of people it’s their first taste of life behind the handlebars.

 For those aged 16, your CBT will take place on a 50cc moped; it’s illegal for a 16-year-old to ride anything more powerful.